 Yes, it is safe to get dental work in Mexico, as long as you do plenty of research and choose an appropriately accredited clinic with plenty of experience and positive reviews.

-For example, the Joint Commission is used to accredit US hospitals, and most hospitals in Mexico are also accredited, according to David Vequist, the director of the Center of Medical Tourism Research at the University of the Incarnate Word in San Antonio, in an interview on All Things Considered with NPR.
+For example, the Joint Commission accredits US hospitals, and most hospitals in Mexico also have accreditation, according to David Vequist, the director of the Center of Medical Tourism Research at the University of the Incarnate Word in San Antonio, in an interview on All Things Considered with NPR.
 Thus, the majority of hospitals in Mexico use the same standards used in the US.

 There are certain precautions you can take to minimize any risks when considering dental tourism in Mexico, including researching your chosen dentist's training, accreditation, and previous work.
 You should also make sure the dental clinicians follow basic hygiene best practices, for example by wearing face masks and sterile gloves.
 There is more information about what to check and research towards the end of this article.